stashed/docs/docs/addons/nats/helm/index.md

       name: sample-nats
       port: 4222
       scheme: nats
-  type: stash/nats
+  type: nats
   version: 2.4.0
 ```

 Here,

-- **.spec.clientConfig.service** specifies the Service information to use to connects with the server.
+- **.spec.clientConfig.service** specifies the Service information to use to connects with the NATS server.
-- `spec.type` specifies the type of the data.
-This is particularly helpful in auto-backup where you want to use different path prefixes for different types of data.
+- `spec.type` specifies the type of the target.
+This is particularly helpful in auto-backup where you want to use different path prefixes for different types of target.

 Let's create the `AppBinding` we have shown above,